olcf/olcf-user-docs/software/profiling/Vampir.rst

     #This can take a minute to return anything.
 If nothing is returned, your selected port is open

-After submitting the port forward command as seen above, it will ask for your login password to access Frontier. **Leave this terminal window open!**
+After submitting the port forward command as seen above, it will ask for your login password to access Summit. **Leave this terminal window open!**

 **Launch the Vampir GUI on your local machine**